When marketing to doctors for referrals, use these strategies to successfully communicate your message.

 Social media and digital content require a lean-in approach for readers, as they have to seek it out and find it.
 However, a print publication gets delivered to a physician’s home or office and allows them to lean back and consume the content in a more relaxed way.

 Consider your approach and your clinical audiences’ access to your content.
-And, of course, no matter who you’re trying to reach: Consider an integrated content strategy to get the most mileage out of all content you create and publish.
+And, of course, no matter who you’re trying to reach: Create an integrated content strategy to meet your physician audience across channels and get the most mileage out of the content you create.